Müller Milk & Ingredients

 Müller Milk & Ingredients, formerly Robert Wiseman Dairies and later Müller Wiseman Dairies, is the largest milk supplier and distributor in Great Britain.
 It is part of the Müller UK & Ireland Group, owned by the German Müller family.

 It has eleven major dairies (in Aberdeen, East Kilbride, Glasgow, Manchester, Droitwich Spa, Bridgwater, Severnside, Foston, Market Drayton and Hanworth).
-The company also produces Frijj milkshake, cream, and more recently, spreadable butter.
+The company also produces Frijj milkshake, cream, and spreadable butter.
 The milk business of Dairy Crest was merged into the company in December 2015, following the purchase of the business by its parent.

-The company now delivers milk to around 715,000 households via their Milk & More doorstep delivery business.
 Following completion of the sale, the company was renamed.
 It supplies around 30% of Britain's fresh milk, and has Britain's biggest fresh milk distribution network.
+The company now delivers milk to around 715,000 households via their Milk & More doorstep delivery business.
 Müller Milk & Ingredients also supply several large grocery retailers.